 That time limit applies to how long you can be held without charge, but it doesn't necessarily affect the prosecutor's ability to bring charges later on.

-The prosecutor must file charges within the specified time but those charges are not written in stone.
-The law only requires that a suspect cannot be held without charge for more than 48 or 72 hours depending on the state.
+The prosecutor must file charges within the specified time, but those charges are not written in stone.
+The law only requires that a suspect cannot be held without charge for more than 48 or 72 hours, depending on the state.

-It doesn't prevent the prosecutor from altering the charges as more evidence becomes available.
+The law doesn't prevent the prosecutor from altering the charges as more evidence becomes available.

 The law also allows the prosecutor to ask a judge for more time to bring charges if they can show good cause.
 If the time period to hold you without charge is extended, you should be notified by law enforcement.

 There's no mistaking when charges have been filed.
-Once the charges are established there will be an arraignment hearing and the charges will be read.
-At that point arrestees have the option to plead guilty or not guilty.
+Once the charges are established, there will be an arraignment hearing, and the charges will be read.
+At that point, arrestees have the option to plead guilty or not guilty.

-You have a right to counsel during any questioning when you aren't free to leave but you have to specifically request an attorney before one will be provided.
+You have a right to counsel during any questioning when you aren't free to leave, but you have to specifically request an attorney before one will be provided.

-The law provides us with certain rights but it's often our responsibility to enforce them.
+The law provides us with certain rights, but it's often our responsibility to enforce them.

 If you're held without charge longer than the legal limit or prosecutors try to charge you after you've been released, find a qualified attorney and fight for your rights.